JahnaviiB/Myleetcode-DSA/README.md

+Overview
-This repository contains a collection of coding and technical questions suitable for online assessments, coding interviews, and technical evaluations.
+* This repository contains a collection of coding and technical questions suitable for online assessments, coding interviews, and technical evaluations.

 Purpose
 * The primary goal of this repository is to provide a resource for educators, interviewers, and anyone involved in assessing coding and technical skills.
 The questions cover a range of difficulty levels and topics, allowing you to tailor assessments to your specific needs.